-It’s normal to wonder whether you have a case when dealing with car accident cases.
+It’s normal to wonder whether you have a case after a Douglasville car accident.
 If you want to be really sure, then consider consulting with an experienced car accident lawyer.
 At Hartley, Rowe & Fowler, we offer all our clients a free initial consultation, so you have nothing to lose by talking to us.

 What If the Other Driver Doesn’t Have Insurance?